TMB-ADMB-Workshops/June2016-Developers-Workshop/Report.md

 Breakout group topics were developed at the workshop.

-Below is a list of topics for the breakout groups:
+Below is created list of topics for the breakout groups:

 _Topics with links were discussed._